 Recently I have been trying to get back into running but I am having the same problem I always do.
 After about half a mile I start getting severe shin splint pain.
 Stretching and warming up makes it better but it’s not enough to get in a full run.

 This time I am determined to fix the problem once and for all.
-I started doing a lot of research and I asked around.
+I’ve been doing a lot of research, reading a lot of runners blogs, and talking to my runner friends.
 I am going to share what I learned with you.
 I hope this helps you to get rid of your shin splints like it is helping me.

 You will be happy to know that I am making progress after some stretching, exercises, and working on my running form.
 If you do what I am doing you should see progress as well.
 I’ll go into that with more detail at the end of the article.